top of page

 What is the minimum number of hours I can request?

-Due to the full time status of our employees, our services start at 30+ hours per week minimum.
+Due to the full time status of most of our caregivers, our services start at 30+ hours per week minimum.
+To ensure that our caregivers earn enough to cover transportation costs, our work shifts consists of a minimum of 5 consecutive hours.

 Is there a minimum time commitment for live-in help?